JuliaReach/LazySets.jl/docs/src/man/concrete_polyhedra.md

 typeof(y)
 ```

-Moreover, you can specify the backend with an extra argument that specifies the backend.
+Moreover, you can specify the backend with an extra argument.
 For instance, we can use an exact representation through the `CDDLibrary(:exact)`:

 ```@example concrete_polyhedra